angular-wizard/angular-wizard/README.md

 * **hide-indicators**: If set to true, the indicators in the bottom of the page showing the current page and allowing navigation for the wizard will be hidden.
 Defaults to false.
 * **current-step**: You need to set here a property from your scope (similar to `ng-model`) and that property will always have the name of the current step being shown on the screen.
 * **template**: Path to a custom template.
-* **wz-disabled**: expression that when evaluated to `true` will remove said step from the wizard

 2) Inside the wizard, we can have as many steps as we want.
 Each step MUST have a title which is going to be used to identify it.
 Inside each step, we can put whatever we want.
-Other directives, bindings, controls, forms, etc.
+Other directives, bindings, controls, forms, etc.  Each step can have the following attributes (we will go into detail on each further below):
+* **wz-title:** A unique title used for identifying each step.
+* **canenter**
+* **canexit**
+* **wz-disabled**
+* **description:** A description available to use in each step's UI.
+* **wz-data** Data you wish to make available to the steps scope.

 3) Inside the step, we now see a button which has a `wz-next` attribute.
 That means that clicking that button will send the user to the next step of wizard.
 Similar to `wz-next`, we have the following attributes:
 * **wz-previous**: Goes to the previous step
 * **wz-cancel**: Goes back to the first step
 * **wz-finish**: Finishes the wizard and calls the on-finish later on.
 It's important to note that if we're in the last step and we put `wz-next` it'll be the same as putting `wz-finish` as the wizard will know we're at the last screen.
+* **wz-reset**: This will reset the wizard meaning bring the user to the first step and reset each step to being incomplete.

 All of this attributes can receive an optional function to be called before changing the step.
 Something like: